lynx44/Mac-to-Windows-Keymappings/README.md

 Open an application, ensure that keyboard keys `fn-c` and `fn-v` copy and paste a line.

-If you're using [Parallels](http://www.parallels.com/) or presumably another virtual instance inside your OS X install, try using the `fn` key as the `ctrl` - this should also work as expected.
+If you're using [Parallels](http://www.parallels.com/) or another virtual instance inside your OS X install, try using the `fn` key as the `ctrl` key - this should also work as expected.

+*Note* - The Windows Ctrl behavior has only been tested in Parallels, but Karabiner implies that this should work on other VMs such as VirtualBox or VMWare.

 ### Extending